nextuav/nextuav-docs/docs/launchpad/mission-planning/single-grid-photo.md

 The factors deciding the camera interval are `Altitude`, `Speed`, `Front Overlap`.
 Always make sure that the combination of the above parameters results in a `Camera Interval` which is at least **2.5 seconds** (this value depends on the camera type), otherwise there's a chance that the drone may miss photos.

+The red color of the `Photo Interval` value shows that it is too less.

+Once done, click on the `Done` button to move on to the [Flight Screen](../overview/flight-screen.md).